 "The fun is to get [the] grandchildren to plant a tree and then see so they can measure themselves, if you know what I mean, by the size of the tree," Charles shared, adding that George's tree in particular "has shot up."

-"I mean, it’s higher than this barn already, which for a child is quite satisfactory when you can say, ‘Look at it now,'" the father-of-four noted.
+"I mean, it’s higher than this barn already, which for a child is quite satisfactory when you can say, ‘Look at it now,'" the father-of-two noted.
 "It’s grown about 3 feet a year.
 Not many do that."

 Sources have previously shared that a love for gardening runs in the family, as Prince William and Kate Middleton's other two kids, Princess Charlotte, 6, and Prince Louis, 3, also like to get their hands dirty.